DavidCdeB/supercell_generator_oldie/README.md

 # `supercell_generator.py`
-Given a direct matrix lattice vectors, this program creates supercell matrix candidates for which the lattice parameters are smaller than a chosen value, and the three of them of the same size, within a tolerance.
+Given a direct matrix lattice vectors, this program creates a set of supercell matrix candidates for which the new lattice parameters are smaller than a chosen value, and the three of them of the same size, within a tolerance.

-This allows to construct supercells for different poymorphs with lattice parameters of equal legth, so that we ensure phonons are calculated within a "sphere" of equal radius.
+This allows to construct supercells for different polymorphs with lattice parameters of equal legth, so that we ensure phonons are calculated within a "sphere" of equal radius.

 # Why is this important ?
 Let's consider this example: